stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 are witnesses that the value is an element of the list.
-Note, how this is defined recursively: The case where the value we look for is at the head of the list is handled by the `Here` constructor.
+Note, how this is defined recursively: The case where the value we look for is at the head of the list is handled by the `Here` constructor, where the same variable (`x`) is used for the element and the head of the list.
 The case where the value is deeper within  the list is handled by the `There` constructor.
+This can be read as follows: If `x` is and element of `xs`, then `x` is also an element of `y :: xs` for any value `y`.
 Let's write down some examples to get a feel for these:

 ```idris